Machine Wallet Guardrails

 grantId

 The SBA is signed with the wallet's SBA key (MPCP_SBA_SIGNING_PRIVATE_KEY_PEM).
-Verifiers check this signature to confirm the budget was set by a trusted session authority.
+Verifiers and the Trust Gateway check this signature to confirm the budget was set by a trusted session authority.

 Wallet Integration

-A machine wallet integrates MPCP by performing checks before signing an SPA.
+A machine wallet integrates MPCP by performing checks before issuing an SBA.

 Decision Flow